mdda/mdda.github.io/_posts/AI/2014-09-16-noise-contrastive-estimation.md

 This write-up contains my first impressions of the paper :
 [Learning word embeddings efficiently with noise-contrastive estimation - (Mnih 2013)](https://www.cs.toronto.edu/~amnih/papers/wordreps.pdf)

+### Paper Background

+For an earlier exposition of speeding up the embedded via contrastive estimation, see : [Quick training of probabilistic neural nets by importance sampling - (Bengio and Sen&eacute;cal 2003)](http://www.iro.umontreal.ca/~lisa/pointeurs/senecal_aistats2003.pdf)

+### Surprising stuff

 Thinned out words, by rejecting any with <10 occurrences

-For an earlier exposition of speeding up the embedded via contrastive estimation, see : [Quick training of probabilistic neural nets by importance sampling - (Bengio and Sen&eacute;cal 2003)](http://www.iro.umontreal.ca/~lisa/pointeurs/senecal_aistats2003.pdf)

 Just a moment : Picking ```k``` weighted noise samples (each from a vocabulary of size ```V```) is an ```O(log(V))``` operation, isn't it?

-NB: The basis of this work is analysed and recostructed within a more general setting in the GloVe paper : Essentially the same thing can computed more generally, faster, and with OSS code.
+NB: The basis of this work is analysed and recostructed within a more general setting in the [GloVe paper](/ai/2014/10/13/GloVe/) : Essentially the same thing can computed more generally, faster, and with OSS code.

 ### Ideas to Follow-Up